mepelboim-tromero/tromero-npm-test/README.md

 The server will be running on `http://localhost:3000`.

-## How to test the tromero NPM package locally with this server
+## How to test the Tromero NPM package locally with this server

 1. Go to the package directory and run the following command: